 All but fleece gloves will typically have some form of water-resistant coating (known as DWR) applied to the surface to prevent moisture seeping in and freezing your hands.

 Fit & Flexibility

-Thicker gloves, and particularly mitts that only allow the use of your thumb and index finger tend to provide more protection from the cold weather.
-However, they do so at a cost – these types of gloves (such as the Black Diamond Soloist) are much bulkier and restrictive.
+Thicker hiking gloves, and particularly mittens that only allow the use of your thumb and index finger tend to provide more protection from the cold weather.
+However, they do so at a cost – these types of hiking gloves (such as the Black Diamond Soloist) are much bulkier and restrictive.

 Fabric & Materials

 The most common fabric and materials hiking gloves are made from are cotton, nylon, fleece, leather, goatskin, and a blend of fabrics.
 It’s important to consider which fabric will suit you best if you have allergies to certain materials or have a preference for specific fabric types.
 You may also want goatskin or leather palms if you often climb because they can offer the best grip.

 The way your hiking gloves are designed is important for several reasons.
 You may want lightweight ones for optimal dexterity or thicker winter gloves for protection and warmth.
 On the other hand, you might want to consider a model that is smartphone compatible or those with abrasive fingers and palms to aid you in climbing.
 There isn’t a best style of hiking gloves for one person, but there are a pair of gloves best suited for you.

 Frequently Asked Questions

 Some of the most common questions asked by consumers are:

 Are the hiking gloves available in more than one size?